GetSafariTours

 Is it Safe on Safari?

-• Animals: You might worry about lions, but accidents involving tourists are statistically insignificant.
-Animals in national parks are habituated to vehicles; they see the jeep as a harmless object.
-As long as you stay inside the vehicle and listen to your guide, you are safe.
+This is usually the safest part of your trip.
+Animals in Tanzania's national parks are habituated to vehicles and treat the open jeep as a harmless object.
+As long as you stay seated inside the vehicle and follow your guide's instructions, you are safe.

 Safety for Specific Travelers